SHTFDad may collect a share of sales or other compensation from the links on this page.

 Gather Materials and Build

-Begin by having your kids collecting rocks from the creek bank and the local area.
+Begin by having your kids collect rocks from the creek bank and the local area.
 These will be the building blocks of your trap.
 And what young kids don’t love to hunt for rocks!
 Just don’t let them throw them into the water.

 If they can’t find enough rocks you can use sticks that are plunged into the ground close together.